Prophetic Algorithms

 Nexus Approach

 Don't tell subjects their predictions.
-Guide them indirectly — adjust their environment, curate their opportunities, shape the conditions that produce the predicted outcome.
+Adjust their environment, curate their opportunities, shape the conditions that produce the predicted outcome.
 The subject never knows they're on rails.

 Embraced Prophecy